AY2526S1-CS2103T-T14-4/tp/docs/DeveloperGuide.md

       Use case ends.

 * 3a.
-The new details would duplicate an existing elderly.
+The new details would duplicate an existing senior.
     * 3a1.
 ElderRing shows a duplicate error.

       Use case ends.

 ---

-**Use case: Find elderly by name**
+**Use case: Find senior by name**

 **MSS**
-1. User requests to find elderly by keyword(s)
+1. User requests to find senior by keyword(s)
 2. ElderRing shows the list filtered to matching names Use case ends.